SteelCityRoboticsAlliance/Docs/source/code-labs/custom-shuffleboard/custom-shuffleboard-lab.rst

 Custom Shuffleboard Widget Lab
 ==============================
+The repository for this codelab is located at https://github.com/SteelCityRoboticsAlliance/CustomShuffleboard

 We frequently use Shuffleboard to debug and verify our code, especially in the simulation environment.
 The text boxes and boolean indicators can help us out a lot, but sometimes it is better to have a more complicated, customized view to look at.